PowershellScripts/SharePointOnline-ScriptSamples/README.md

 * extra settings not available via UI
 * bulk updates

 The scripts use Powershell, C#, CSOM and REST.
-They include copies of existing scripts from Technet Gallery years 2013-2019 - the transfer is in progress.
+They include copies of existing scripts from Technet Gallery years 2013-2019 - the transfer is in progress and the documentation/description is still taking shape.

 Most of them were tested and verified by hundreds and thousands of users of Technet Gallery.